Point Loma Real Estate Guide

 Point Loma Real Estate Guide for buyers and sellers comparing coastal access, bay views, village pockets, hillside streets, and military or airport-adjacent tradeoffs.

-Schools and boundary note: Point Loma is generally a San Diego Unified address-level school search, but the Peninsula is not one simple school map.
-La Playa, Loma Portal, Fleetridge, Wooded Area, Ocean Beach, and Liberty Station-adjacent locations can produce different school routes, daily traffic patterns, and buyer expectations.
-For buyers, the useful step is to check the exact address in the district School Finder and then think through the commute from home to school, work, base, airport, or harbor.
-For sellers, school context can support the buyer pool, but it should be presented as verified address context rather than a broad “Point Loma schools” claim.
+Point Loma is a San Diego Unified exact-address search, and the Peninsula is not one simple school map โ La Playa, Loma Portal, Fleetridge, the Wooded Area, Ocean Beach, and the Liberty Station-adjacent streets can produce different school assignments, daily traffic patterns, and buyer expectations.
+Check the exact address in the district School Finder, then think through the commute from home to school, work, base, airport, or harbor.
+If you're selling, present school information as verified address context โ never as a broad "Point Loma schools" claim.

 Broker Notes